Mathnerd314/stroscot/docs/Commentary/Macros.rst

 Macros
 ######

+Macros are a facility that allows defining syntactic extensions to a programming language.
+Macros implement the essence of Lisp: code can be used as data, and data can be used as code.
+Although in Lisp the transformation of code into data (specifically, an AST tree) is obvious as the S-expression syntax is just nested lists, in Stroscot we choose to have more complex syntax and accompanying mental overhead.
+It should be noted that even McCarthy the inventor of Lisp intended to use an M-expression (mathematical expression) syntax and S-expressions were only a matter of convenience.

 Comparison
 ==========

-Macros, micros, and fexprs are facilities to allows allow defining syntactic extensions to a programming language.
+Macros, micros, and fexprs are all possibilities.
 Comparing them:

 0. A (C) macro is a function translating text into text.
 Textual macros suffer from the scoping/name capture problem.
 Applying a macro ``double x=x+x`` to a side-effectful expression like ``double(i++)`` executes the side effect twice.
 They allow unbalanced/incorrect expansions like ``startLoop = while(true) {`` and ``double(+) = +++``.
 One often can't easily determine the expanded expression due to multiple layers of macros.
 Furthermore looking for control flow paths is hard.
 1. A (Scheme) macro is a function translating an AST node into an AST node.
 Macro substitution of an AST reduces away all macros and produces an AST.
 Scheme macros have a complex hygiene system to make naive macros handle scoping correctly and avoid name capture.